 - courses at the graduate level;

-- courses for which you have been found responsible and given a grade penalty for an academic integrity violation.
+- courses for which you have been found responsible and given a grade penalty for an academic integrity violation; and

 If I received a scholarship from UNC Charlotte that requires a minimum GPA for it to renew the following year, how will the new Pass/No Credit grading option for the 2020-2021 academic year impact my GPA, and is my scholarship in jeopardy of not being renewed next year?

-If you received a UNC Charlotte institutional scholarship that requires them to maintain a minimum GPA in order for the award to renew, they must earn the minimum required GPA.
-The Scholarship Offer and Acceptance Form you signed when initially accepting your scholarship offer indicates if your award is renewable, and includes any terms or conditions they must meet to remain eligible in future years.
+If you received a UNC Charlotte institutional scholarship that requires you to maintain a minimum GPA in order for the award to renew, you must earn the minimum required GPA.
+The Scholarship Offer and Acceptance Form you signed when initially accepting your scholarship offer indicates if your award is renewable, and includes any terms or conditions you must meet to remain eligible in future years.
 Your grades are reviewed at the end of each academic semester and/or year, depending on the administering department, to determine if you will remain eligible to receive your scholarship the following semester or academic year.

 By August 1, 2020, you were notified by email if your scholarship for the 2020-2021 academic year will be renewed or withdrawn.
 If you are offered a renewal scholarship for the 2021-2022 academic year, you must accept the scholarship offer in the NinerScholars Portal in order for payment to process to your student account.